dwb/dwb.github.com/koenigsrufen.md

 ## Bidding For Game

-Forehand opens the bidding with Rufer (which only forehand may bid), or any other contract apart from Trischaken or Sechserdreier.
+Forehand opens with a bid of Rufer (which only forehand may bid), or any other contract apart from Trischaken or Sechserdreier.

 Bidding then follows anti-clockwise around the table, ending with forehand again.
 Each player in turn must make a bid of a contract higher (that is, further down the table below) than the previous bid, or pass, forfeiting their chance to bid entirely.
 When all players have bid or passed, forehand must either pass, or make one final bid, which can be the same contract or higher than the highest bid thus far.
 The winner of the bidding is known as the declarer.